From iPhone to AI

 1. Look for specific problems where AI can deliver

-In financial services, for example, firms are applying AI for fraud detection and risk management and seeing impressive results.
-Visa, the payments company, reports its use of GenAI to identify and predict fraudulent activity prevented $40 billion in fraud from October 2022 to September 2023, double the amount of the previous year.
+In financial services, for example, firms are applying AI to fraud detection and risk management and seeing impressive results.
+Visa, the payments company, reports its use of GenAI to identify and predict fraudulent activity prevented $40 billion in fraud from October 2022 to September 2023.
+That is double the amount of the previous year.

 In life sciences, companies like EVERSANA are using AI to speed up the MLR review process, saving time while enhancing the accuracy of the review process for team members.